 Are there any special international search filters that simplify the international booking process?

 This really relates to any functionality that makes booking international easier.
-I have seen OBTs that can filter search results up to 18 different ways, but there are lots of options out there, so make sure you shop around.
+We have seen OBTs that can filter search results up to 18 different ways, but there are lots of options out there, so make sure you shop around.

-What kind of support is provided (generally by your TMC) for international bookings?
+What kind of support is provided for international bookings?

 No matter what international booking functionality your OBT has, if your travel destinations and timings are complex, your travellers/ arrangers may not be comfortable making such bookings.
-So make sure you check that the travel management company you partner with can train and support your travellers and travel bookers so that they are confident to manage bookings of all types.
+So make sure you check that the TMC you partner with can train and support your travellers and travel bookers so that they are confident to manage bookings of all types.

 2. Online changes

 You may wonder why this matters.
 Well, a manual process means that when you change a booking online, the booking is then sent to a queue to wait for a travel consultant to action it.
 This may not seem like a big deal, but if it’s an urgent change, it can be.
 Perhaps it may impact your travel plans.
 It also can result in additional rules being applied by your Travel Management Company (TMC) around when bookings can be changed AND how much you are charged to make changes.
 Conversely, an automated process, will change the booking immediately, without any consultant intervention.
 The traveller can make a change independently, from wherever in the world they are and at any time of day.

 3. Hold live inventory

 There are not many online booking tools that we have seen that do this.
 This refers to the ability to hold confirmed itinerary content (flights, hotels and cars) until the booking is confirmed or cancelled.
 This ensures that when your travellers retrieve the booking after seeking approval they can book the exact same rates/ fares that were available at the time of the initial search.